 Validity Period and When the License Starts

-Because the 3‑Day Fishing License is timed from purchase rather than by calendar dates, it gives you exactly 72 hours of legal fishing from the moment you buy it.
+The 3‑Day Fishing License is timed from purchase rather than by calendar dates.
+It gives you exactly 72 hours of legal fishing from the moment you buy it.

 Buy a 3-Day Fishing License and you get exactly 72 hours of legal fishing from the moment of purchase.

-For clarity and compliance, note the validity details: the clock starts at license activation time recorded at purchase, whether you buy online or from an authorized vendor.
-You must purchase before you fish; failure to do so can trigger citations.
+For clarity and compliance, note the validity details.
+The clock starts at license activation time recorded at purchase, whether online or from an authorized vendor.
+Purchase before you fish.
+Failure to do so can trigger citations.

-The 72-hour window applies to both residents and non‑residents and covers the family trip option (up to four additional family members) once that license activation is complete.
+The 72-hour window applies to non‑residents and covers the family trip option (up to four additional family members) once activation is complete.

-You’ll pay $37.00 for the family trip license and the same activation rules apply.
-Treat the activation timestamp as your regulatory boundary — plan trips and gear accordingly.
+You’ll pay $37.00 for the family trip license.
+The same activation rules apply.
+Treat the activation timestamp as your regulatory boundary.
+Plan trips and gear accordingly.

-If you need multiple 72‑hour periods, you’ll have to obtain separate licenses for each interval.
+If you need multiple 72‑hour periods, obtain separate licenses for each interval.
 This structure gives you short-term flexibility without committing to an annual permit.

 Restrictions, Limits, and Allowed Fishing Methods

-Although the 3‑Day Fishing License covers both freshwater and saltwater fishing for a consecutive 72‑hour period, you still must follow Alabama’s species-specific size and bag limits, area-specific restrictions, and any endorsement or registration requirements (for example, saltwater endorsements or vessel registrations); failure to comply can result in citations even though your short-term license is valid.
+The 3‑Day Fishing License covers both freshwater and saltwater fishing for a consecutive 72‑hour period.
+You still must follow Alabama’s species-specific size and bag limits, area-specific restrictions, and any endorsement or registration requirements (for example, saltwater endorsements or vessel registrations).
+Failure to comply can result in citations even though your short-term license is valid.

 - Confirm endorsement/registration needs for saltwater activities or vessel-based fishing to avoid penalties.